ImgBotApp/InternetNL/detail/mail/tls/cert-hostmatch/tech/table_en.md

-Mail server (MX) domain|Unmatched domains on certificate
+Domain of mail server (MX)|Unmatched domains on certificate